Skip to main content

 Lab data is not what your users see and is not used by Google in their ranking algorithm.
 It is only helpful for developers who can use the results of a single test to check if changes in the code had any impact on performance.

-In other words, it is super helpful for the developer in analyzing how changes to the code affect frontend performance, but not at all relevant when telling the world how fast your site is.
+In other words, it is super helpful for the developer to analyze how changes to the code affect frontend performance, but it is not at all relevant when telling the world how fast your site is.

 When we talk about Core Web Vitals, for Google, it is not just about them.
-Core Web Vitals are a part of the Page Experience, and it is this that you must pass to improve your rankings.
+Core Web Vitals are a part of the Page Experience Signals, which you must pass to improve your rankings.

 On top of that, not all CWV reports are created equal.
 What we mean by that is that when it comes to Core Web Vitals for SEO, the only place to check them is Search Console, which uses data from the Chrome User Experience Report, or CrUX, the official dataset of the Web Vitals program (we'll talk some more about it later on).

-Finally, don't be missed, thinking performance is all there is.
+Finally, don't be misled into thinking performance is all there is.
 Google Search always seeks to show the most relevant content, even if the page experience is sub-par.
 Performance matters for many things.

 Time to First Byte (TTFB) is an indicator of server efficiency.
 A delayed TTFB might suggest server congestion, inefficient server-side scripting, or network issues.
 Ideally, the TTFB should be under 200 milliseconds for a server in close proximity to the user.
 However, factors like CDN usage can impact this.